openaicellular/oaic/_sources/srsRAN_installation.rst.txt

 .. note::

-   Before you begin, please clone the parent `oaic <https://github.com/openaicellular/oaic>`_ directory as outlined here
+   Before you begin, please clone the parent `oaic <https://github.com/openaicellular/oaic>`_ directory as outlined in :ref:`Getting Started <gettingstarted>`.

-srsRAN is a 4G/5G software radio suite developed by [SRS](http://www.srs.io).
-This is a modified version of srsRAN 21.10 and POWDER's E2 agent enabled srsLTE.
+srsRAN is a 4G/5G software radio suite developed by `SRS <http://www.srs.io)>`_.
+This is a modified version of `srsRAN 21.10 <https://github.com/srsran/srsRAN>`_ and `POWDER's E2 agent enabled srsLTE <https://gitlab.flux.utah.edu/powderrenewpublic/srslte-ric>`_.

-See the [srsRAN project pages](https://www.srsran.com) for information, guides and project news.
+See the `srsRAN project pages <https://www.srsran.com>`_ for information, guides and project news.

 The srsRAN suite includes:
   - srsUE - a full-stack SDR 4G/5G-NSA UE application (5G-SA coming soon)
   - srsENB - a full-stack SDR 4G/5G-NSA eNodeB application (5G-SA coming soon)
   - srsEPC - a light-weight 4G core network implementation with MME, HSS and S/P-GW

-For application features, build instructions and user guides see the [srsRAN documentation](https://docs.srsran.com).
+For application features, build instructions and user guides see the `srsRAN documentation <https://docs.srsran.com>`_.

 For license details, see LICENSE file - *Needs to be modified.*